IshanGrover2004/pass/README.md

-  list           List all made password get            Get a password gen            Generate a password help           Print all options & subcommands
+  list           List all made password get            Get a password gen            Generate a password help           Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help